-Any accused student found to have violated KSU regulations concerning academic honesty by a Judiciary hearing before university court or before the vice president for student success and enrollment services, or his/her designee, shall be suspended for at least one semester unless he/she has convinced the hearing body that there exist substantial mitigating circumstances to his/her offense.
+Any accused student found to have violated KSU regulations concerning academic honesty by an SCAI hearing before a University Court panel or before the Vice President for Student Success and Enrollment Services, or his/her designee, shall be suspended for at least one semester unless he/she has convinced the hearing body that there exist substantial mitigating circumstances to his/her offense.
 The appropriate grade to be assigned in the case of academic dishonesty is the responsibility of the faculty.